-The Faculty also has an Equal treatment officer who is responsible for coordinating support for students with special needs.
-The measures for 2015 are set out in the Faculty’s Action Plan for Equal Treatment of Students.
+The Faculty also has two Study counsellors with special responsibility for Equal Opportunities who are responsible for coordinating support for students with special needs.

 A total of 39 % of the students and 36 % of the PhD students at the Faculty are women.
-However, the proportion of women among senior lecturers is only 27 % and among professors 16 %.
-During the coming three year period the Faculty´s Equal Opportunities Committee will therefore try to increase the number of women that continue their career within the academy.
-By supporting the women that are already working at the university the Faculty hopes to achieve this and a programme with mentors for women at the start of their academic career is therefore one of the measures in the Equal Opportunities Plan.
+However, the proportion of women among senior lecturers is only 27 % and among professors 24 %*.
+The Faculty´s Equal Opportunities Committee will therefore try to increase the number of women that continue their career within the academy.
+By supporting the women that are already working at the university the Faculty hopes to achieve this.
+A mentorship programme for young researchers in the beginning of an independent research career is therefore one of the measures in the Equal Opportunities Plan.

 More effective PhD programmes